 Breaching the 2-second mark for a 0-60 mph (approximable to 0-100kmh) sprint has been the stuff of automakers’ dreams for decades – the closest attempt yet being the Porsche 918 Spyder’s run at 2.2 seconds at an independent test.
-To shave the last 0.2 seconds off in one fell swoop, however, seems an overly ambitious goal.
+To shave the last 0.2 seconds off in one fell swoop, however, seems an overly ambitious goal for the Tesla Roadster.

 It’s also a claim that we’d pay no heed to, were it not Tesla Motors’ Elon Musk that hinted at the possibility.
 Tesla currently holds the #2 position on the 0-60 list with the Tesla Model S P100D Ludicrous – beating centuries-old car companies to the punch.
 Clocking 2.28 seconds in independent runs, the car is also the fastest-accelerating sedan and production unit on the market right now.

 That would an interesting target.
 Would, of course, only count if capable of doing so right off the production line with street legal tires.

 Could Musk’s tease turn out to be the first foreshadowing of a sub 2-second Tesla Roadster Y?
 It’s likely – he’s known to make such comments only when he feels his technical teams can deliver.
 Furthermore, he was careful to insert a qualifier discussing street-legal parts; the tires, in particular.